fansi-sifan/metro-datasets/GETDATA/README.md

 4. Click **Show data** to display the data table for places and datasets you chose.
 Employment and population data are automatically attached in the last columns
 5. Click **Download csv** to download a copy of the data table

+## Create scatter plot for metro level data
+1. Select the datasets first, then check the "create a scatter plot" box
+2. Select the variables on x axis and y axis

+## Appendix

 County&nbsp;&nbsp;&nbsp; | file name | descriptions
 -------|-----------|-------------